fullstackfreelancer/showcase/README.md

-# Showcase / Portfolio Extension for TYPO3

-# IMPORTANT: THIS REPOSITORY WILL NO LONGER BE MAINTAINED!
+# IMPORTANT NOTE: THIS REPOSITORY WILL NO LONGER BE MAINTAINED!
 PLEASE VISIT MY NEW GITHUB ACCOUNT: <a href="https://github.com/phpfreelancer">phpfreelancer</a>

 OFFICIAL DOCS: https://simonkoehler.com